Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Conclusion

 \section{Conclusion}

-In this paper, we introduce \framework{}, a context-aware, data-free customization approach that adapts models to unseen deployment conditions without requiring target-domain data. \framework{} learns robust context representations through regularized cross-modal reconstruction, and integrates them via a lightweight gating controller that dynamically adjusts to varying degrees of context shift.
-To reduce inference latency, it employs a context-caching mechanism that reuses cached representations and updates only when a context change is detected.
-Experiments on IMU, speech, and WiFi sensing tasks under diverse context shifts show that \framework{} outperforms state-of-the-art baselines in unseen contexts while maintaining comparable latency on smartphones and edge devices.
-In the future, we will extend \framework{} to more general scenarios, including estimating context information, handling multiple simultaneous context shifts, and incorporating richer gating signals.
+We presented \framework{}, a context-aware, data-free customization framework for IoT sensing under unseen deployment conditions. \framework{} learns aligned sensor--context representations through regularized cross-modal reconstruction, and then exploits these representations with a lightweight inference-time gating module and dynamic context caching for efficient deployment.
+Experiments on IMU, speech enhancement, and WiFi sensing tasks show that \framework{} consistently improves robustness under unseen context shifts while maintaining low latency on smartphones and edge devices.